EndermanSUPREME/Havoc-C2-SSRF-to-RCE-POC/README.md

 With a teamserver's websocket port being inaccessible to the public, we can create functions that create WebSocket frames that we can push to the Closed/Filtered Teamserver port via the SSRF.

+*Note - The Teamserver needs to be hosted on a regular web-socket (ws://) for this POC to work*

 <i>Hackers (1995) - <b>Hack The Planet!</b></i>